onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 and why has this been too abstract or intractable for everyone - until now?

 the problem: primitive & outdated & (partially) misaligned & wasteful & corrupt & mindless system
+Current capitalist system is primitive, wasteful, misaligned and mindless - it is self-terminating And everything else we've ever tried is even dumber

 don't immediately spill the beans that the ultimate product is the ultimate social system instead say that everything else you get or experience in life depends on it - it is like the water fish swim in and never thing explicitly about its like the water - we don't see it, we don't question it, or if we do - we feel powerless

 ultimate ==> most consequential, most important, most fundamental - second place is not even close

 The future belongs to those who can predict it and that’s why we should incentivise them to share their predictions openly with skin in the game and contribute to our commons